-Recommended cor ntrol measures Indicator Recommended control measures 1.1 Land tenure and management rights Generic - Land registry shall confirm ownership and validity of property deed. - Tax authorities shall confirm valid tax registration. - The business register shall confirm valid business licenses to operate within the jurisdiction. - In areas with land ownership conflicts, consultation with neighbours, local communities and others shall confirm that land tenure rights are clear. - Stakeholder consultation shall confirm that registration of Forest Management Enterprise has been granted following legally prescribed processes. - Stakeholder consultation shall confirm that legal status of the operation or rights for conducting the established activities are not subject to court orders or other legally established decisions to cease operations. - The management contract or other agreements with the owner shall indicate clear management rights. - Valid business registration documents shall exist. - The issuance of legal rights and registration shall be subject to public disclosure prior to commencement of any activities within FMUs. - Inspections of harvesting sites shall confirm that harvesting takes place within property limits (including felling, extraction and log landings).
-Country Specific • Every household or State forestry companies should physically possess the land-use certificate or land lease agreement to demonstrate their land-use right to the land.
+Indicator Recommended control measures 1.1 Land tenure and management rights Generic - Land registry shall confirm ownership and validity of property deed. - Tax authorities shall confirm valid tax registration. - The business register shall confirm valid business licenses to operate within the jurisdiction. - In areas with land ownership conflicts, consultation with neighbours, local communities and others shall confirm that land tenure rights are clear. - Stakeholder consultation shall confirm that registration of Forest Management Enterprise has been granted following legally prescribed processes. - Stakeholder consultation shall confirm that legal status of the operation or rights for conducting the established activities are not subject to court orders or other legally established decisions to cease operations. - The management contract or other agreements with the owner shall indicate clear management rights. - Valid business registration documents shall exist. - The issuance of legal rights and registration shall be subject to public disclosure prior to commencement of any activities within FMUs. - Inspections of harvesting sites shall confirm that harvesting takes place within property limits (including felling, extraction and log landings).
+Country Specific Every household or State forestry companies should physically possess the land-use certificate or land lease agreement to demonstrate their land-use right to the land.
 The land-use certificate or land lease agreement should cover the correct area.
-The land-use certificate or land lease agreement shows the area of land covered and is approved and signed off by the Local Authority. • If the land-use certificate (so called as Red Book) was issued prior to 2000, the land measurements and borders may not be included.
-Although the pre-2000 Red Books still constitute legal proof of land-use rights, care should be taken when relying on them as proof of land use rights as there is an increased risk of conflicting land-use rights where the borders are uncertain. • A forest owner must pay for a copy of the Red Book, so there are instances where small landowners or households cannot afford to pay for their Red Book and it is kept in the District Office.
-In these cases, the forest owner should still have a 'Decision' from the District Staff which shows they have a Red Book for that land. • The local tax department will have the records of land tax receipts. • To verify whether there are conflicting land-use claims to a forest area, stakeholder consultation on the ground should be carried out.
+The land-use certificate or land lease agreement should cover the correct area.
+The land-use certificate or land lease agreement should cover the correct area.
+The land-use certificate or land lease agreement should cover the correct area.
+The land-use certificate or land lease agreement should cover the correct area.
+The land-use certificate or land lease agreement should cover the correct area.
+The land-use certificate or land lease agreement should be taken when relying on them as proof of land.
+Although the pre-2000 Red Books still constitute legal proof of land-use rights, care should be taken when relying on them as proof of land use rights as there is an increased risk of conflicting land-use rights where the borders are uncertain.
+A forest owner must pay for a copy of the Red Book, so there are instances where small landowners or households cannot afford to pay for their Red Book and it is kept in the District Office.
+In these cases, the forest owner should still have a 'Decision' from the District Staff which shows they have a Red Book for that land.
+The local tax department will have the records of land tax receipts.
+To verify whether there are conflicting land-use claims to a forest area, stakeholder consultation on the ground should be carried out.
 This should include discussions with the Local Authorities.